-- 4.1 Don't fetter your discretion and therefore your ability to participate in planning decision-making at this Council by making up your mind, or clearly appearing to have made up your mind (particularly in relation to an external interest or lobby group), on how you will vote on any planning matter prior to formal consideration of the matter at the meeting of the planning authority and of your hearing the officer's presentation and evidence and arguments on both sides. - 4.2 Fettering your discretion in this way and then taking part in the decision will put the Council at risk of a finding of maladministration and of legal proceedings on the grounds of there being a danger of bias or pre-determination or a failure to take into account all of the factors enabling the proposal to be considered on its merits. - 4.3 Do be aware that you are likely to have fettered your discretion where the Council is the landowner, developer or applicant and you have acted as, or could be perceived as being, a chief advocate for the proposal.
-(This is more than a matter of dual membership, but that through your significant personal involvement in preparing or advocating the proposal you will be, or perceived by the public as being, no longer able to act impartially or to determine the proposal purely on its planning merits.) - 4.4 Do remember that you are, of course, free to listen to a point of view about a planning proposal, give procedural advice and agree to forward any comments, but should then refer the person to the appropriate planning officer. - 4.5 Do not use any political group meetings prior to the planning meeting to determine how you or other Councillors should vote.
-There is no objection to a political group having a predisposition, short of predetermination, for a particular outcome or for you to begin to form a view as more information and opinions become available but decisions can only be taken after full consideration of the Planning Officer's report and information and consideration at the planning meeting. - 4.6 Don't speak and vote on a proposal where you have fettered your discretion.
-You do not also have to withdraw, but you may prefer to do so for the sake of appearances. - 4.7 Do explain that you do not intend to speak and vote because you have or you could reasonably be perceived as having judged (or reserve the right to judge) the matter elsewhere, so that this may be recorded in the minutes.

-- 4.8 Do take the opportunity to exercise your separate speaking rights as a Ward/Local Member where you have represented your views or those of local electors and fettered your discretion, but do not have a personal and prejudicial interest.
-Where you do: - advise the proper officer or Chairman that you wish to speak in this capacity before commencement of the item; - remove yourself from the member seating area for the duration of that item; and - ensure that your actions are recorded.
+- Do be aware that you are likely to have fettered your discretion where the 4.3 Council is the landowner, developer or applicant and you have acted as, or could be perceived as being, a chief advocate for the proposal.
+(This is more than a matter of dual membership, but that through your significant personal involvement in preparing or advocating the proposal you will be, or perceived by the public as being, no longer able to act impartially or to determine the proposal purely on its planning merits.) - Do remember that you are, of course, free to listen to a point of view about a 4.4 planning proposal, give procedural advice and agree to forward any comments, but should then refer the person to the appropriate planning officer. - Do remember that where other ward Councillors are available and where they 4.5 do not sit as a member of the same planning meeting, they will not be subject to the same restrictions regarding fettering of discretion and are therefore a valid alternative contact for members of the public or lobby groups. - 4.6 Do not use any political group meetings prior to the planning meeting to determine how you or other Councillors should vote.
+There is no objection to a political group having a predisposition, short of predetermination, for a particular outcome or for you to begin to form a view as more information and opinions become available but you should not make up your mind until you have read the planning officer's report and update and heard any further representations and the debate at the planning meeting. - Don't speak and vote on a proposal where you have fettered your discretion.
+4.7 You are not legally obliged to withdraw from the room but in most circumstances doing so will counter any potential suggestion that you influenced the remaining members by your continued presence.
+If in any doubt you should seek advice from the Monitoring Officer.
+If you do not withdraw, as a minimum you must withdraw to the public area of the meeting room for the whole of the consideration of the matter, whether or not you are also exercising your right to speak. - Do explain that you do not intend to speak and vote as a member of the 4.8 planning meeting because you have or you could reasonably be perceived as having judged (or reserve the right to judge) the matter elsewhere, so that this may be recorded in the minutes. - Do take the opportunity to exercise separate speaking rights where you have 4.9 represented your views or those of local electors and fettered your discretion, but do not have a personal and prejudicial interest.
+Where you do : - advise the democratic services officer or Chairman that you wish to speak in this capacity before commencement of the item; - remove yourself from the member seating area to the public gallery for the duration of that item and do consider whether you need to leave the room; and - ensure that your actions are recorded.